 Truth is, acorn Niseko is unlike any other restaurant in Niseko you’ve visited before.
 Their aim is to create an extraordinary place and dining experience in the extraordinary world of Niseko; an internationally acclaimed ski resort known for its world-class powder snow attracting travelers from all around the world to Japan.

 Deconstructing/Reconstructing Japanese Food

 Dishes at acorn Niseko are following the theme of “Deconstructing/Reconstructing Japanese Food” and they truly rise upon this mission.
-Taking traditional ingredients, flavours and shapes and completely reimagening them is the specialty of the house of acorn.
-Their creativity is endless, making you longing for the next course in a thrill of anticipation for the next flavour explosion in your mouth.
+Taking traditional ingredients, flavors and shapes and completely reimagining them is the specialty of the house of acorn.
+Their creativity is endless, making you longing for the next course in a thrill of anticipation for the next flavor explosion in your mouth.

 At acorn Niseko you can be assured to always receive the best course possible.
 Under the principle of Japanese traditional “Kaiseki” a set menu is being served.
 However, at acorn there is only one set menu which is in the style of “Omakase” meaning that it is completely up to the chef to what is being served.
 It is a unique experience to just trust the chef but this responsibility drives them every day to bring each item to perfection and only serve the very best of their culinary creations.